acfaruk/RACKrec/readme.md

 Our teams recommender is based on the following paper: https://doi.org/10.1109/SANER.2016.80

 ## Setup / Installation
-The project consists of two maven projects in the folders example and src respectively.
+The project consists of two maven projects in the folders evaluation and src respectively.
-The first project is the example project which runs an evaluation on the RACK recommender using the second project as a dependency.
+The first project is the evaluation project which runs an evaluation on the RACK recommender using the second project as a dependency.
 The second project is the RACK recommender implementation usable as a library.

-If you want to run the example you have to run `mvn install` on the library project, to install in your local repository, so that the example project can access it as a dependency.
+If you want to run the evaluation you have to run `mvn install` on the library project, to install in your local repository, so that the evaluation project can access it as a dependency.

 ## Maven Repository
 If you just want to consume the library, then you can use our package at [bintray](https://bintray.com/acfaruk/uzh/RACKrec).